mikeaddis1265/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 gcc -Wall -pedantic -Werror -Wextra -std=gnu89 0-main.c 0-reset_to_98.c -o 0-reset_to_98
 ./0-reset_to_98

-Certainly!
-A README file is a great way to provide information and context about your projects.
-Here's an example of what your README file might look like:

-markdown
-Copy code
-# ALX Low-Level Programming - Pointers, Arrays, and Strings

-This repository contains a collection of C programming projects related to pointers, arrays, and strings.
-Each project focuses on different aspects of low-level programming using C.

 Contributions
 This repository is a collection of ALX School projects.
 Contributions are not typically accepted as they are assignments meant for individual learning.